mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 ## Meta-Regularization
 Based on the above analysis and the graphical model, we find that the information that is used to predict the task test labels comes from the meta-traing data $\mathcal{M}$, task training data $\mathcal{D}$ and task test input $x^\star$.
-Hence, if we can limit the information that flows from $\mathcal{M}$ and $x^\star$, and in the meantime ask for accurate predictions, we can encourage the model to use the information in $\mathcal{D}$ and not ignore it.
+Hence, if we can limit the information that flows from $\mathcal{M}$ and $x^\star$, and in the meantime ask for accurate predictions, we can encourage the model to use the information in $\mathcal{D}$ rather than ignoring it.
 Using the inequalities in information and PAC-Bayes theory, one approach to the meta-regularization we derived is based on the information bottleneck, which regularizes

 $$D_{KL}(q(z^\star | x^\star, \theta)||r(z^\star ))$$